trel/irods_client_rest_cpp_beast/README.md

 #### OpenID Provider Requirements and HTTP API Configuration
 The OpenID Provider, at this moment, must support discovery via a well-known endpoint.
-This endpoint must be specified in the `well_known_uri` OIDC configuration parameter.
+The URL to the OpenID Provider must be specified in the `provider_url` OIDC configuration parameter.

 One should take care to ensure that `/.well-known/openid-configuration` is not included in the configuration parameter, as this is included automatically.

-One must also set the OIDC `config_host` and `port` parameter, so that the OpenID configuration may be gathered from the well-known endpoint on the HTTP API server's startup.
 The OpenID Provider must be running prior to starting the HTTP API server, otherwise, the HTTP API server will not be able to query the required information from the desired OpenID Provider.